Tubbz-alt/LLNMS/README.md

     llnms-add-network

-Create a new network file and add it to `$LLNMS_HOME/networks/scanners/`
+Create a new network file and add it to `$LLNMS_HOME/networks/`.
+Use `-h` to print usage instructions.

+    llnms-list-networks

+Print the details of all networks registered in LLNMS.
+Use `-h` to print usage instructions.

 Installation
 ------------